The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Generic Name: acetaminophen, caffeine, and isometheptene (a SEET a MIN o fen, KAF een, EYE soe meth EP teen)
+Generic Name: acetaminophen, caffeine, and isometheptene (a SEET a MIN oh fen, KAF een, and EYE so meth EP tane)

 What is Prodrin (acetaminophen, caffeine, and isometheptene)?

 Acetaminophen is a pain reliever and a fever reducer.

 Caffeine is a stimulant that causes narrowing of blood vessels (vasoconstriction).

 Acetaminophen, caffeine, and isometheptene is a combination medicine used to treat migraine headaches or severe tension headaches.

 Acetaminophen, caffeine, and isometheptene may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about this medicine?

 You should not use this medicine if you have liver disease, severe kidney disease, heart disease, high blood pressure, or glaucoma.

 Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.